kubesail/kubesail-docs/docs/guides/pibox/os.md

 The rest of this page contains the instructions for making those modifications yourself if you decide to [reflash your PiBox](/guides/pibox/rpiboot).
 In general, the modifications we make are:

 -   Kubernetes, which provides a consistent API for installing software via [templates](/templates), as well as the [KubeSail Agent](/#attaching-a-cluster)
--   SATA Kernel modules (These are disabled by default in the base Raspberry Pi OS and Ubuntu images)
+-   SATA Kernel modules (These are enabled by default in Raspberry Pi OS 64-bit.
+They need to be compiled for Raspberry Pi OS 32-bit and Ubuntu images)
 -   Display kernel modules, for the 1.3" front panel display
 -   PWM fan support using the Pi's hardware PWM controller
--   Commonly used unix tools: curl, vim, git, etc...

 ## Logging in via SSH

-If you ordered a PiBox from us and gave us your github username, we've automatically installed your public github keys into the `ubuntu` user.
+If you ordered a PiBox from us and gave us your github username, we've automatically installed your public github keys into the `pi` user.
 So after plugging your PiBox into your local network, you can find its local IP address on the front-panel display and simply `ssh ubuntu@<LOCAL_IP_ADDRESS>`

 ## Enabling the SATA Kernel Module